Light and water take center stage in nearly every Lynn Abbott composition.

 And she remembers her parents’ home as a tribute to the vast power of the world’s seas.

 “My father’s home office didn’t just provide a practical work space for him.
 He surrounded himself with treasures from the sea: glass fishing net floats, model replicas of the great clippers, sea shells from exotic and tropical destinations and photographs of his oceanographic expeditions,” she says.

 And there was art.
 The son of a Polish immigrant and professional artist, Abbott’s father had a profound love and appreciation for fine art.

 “Mom and Dad collected art from all their travels.
 And their taste was rather eclectic.
 I remember being fascinated by a Picasso print that hung in our home’s primary passageway.
 But Dad’s favorite compositions were those that featured the ocean, classic sailing vessels and the sunny, desert climate of the Wild West.”

 “I suspect that my father’s adventurous spirit influenced my early love of landscape paintings.
 That, and an idea planted by Dick Van Dyke’s character, Bert, in Disney’s classic, Mary Poppins.
 You see, the idea of popping in and out of sidewalk paintings always appealed to me.
 And so, from an early age, I began sketching the places I wished to visit.
 I created my own visual holidays,” she explains.

-And in fact, her own fascination for art’s ability to transport its viewers to another time and place has captivated many of her collectors.
+And in fact, Abbott’s ability to transport viewers through her art to another time and place has captivated many of her collectors.
 While attending an Abbott exhibit, guests will frequently announce, “I feel like I could step into her paintings.
 I wish I could live there.”